 For PTF meeting dates please click here.

-- Focus on innovation as a
+- Focus on innovation as a cornerstone of macroeconomic policy;

 Main Achievements and Activities in 2017

 “Cooperation For A More Competitive Hungary 2017” recommendation package

 As a follow-up to the second AmCham-HIPA “Business Meets Government Summit” held in 2016, a detailed list of R&D&I-related suggestions and commitments were developed in the following four key areas, and were incorporated in the “Cooperation For A More Competitive Hungary” recommendation package:

 - The support of high value-added manufacturing and services, and the promotion of product and service innovation.